u-boot/u-boot/tools/binman/binman.rst

 - Detect invalid properties in nodes
 - Sort the fdtmap by offset
 - Output temporary files to a different directory
+- Rationalise the fdt, fdt_util and pylibfdt modules which currently have some overlapping and confusing functionality
+- Update the fdt library to use a better format for Prop.value (the current one is useful for dtoc but not much else)
+- Figure out how to make Fdt support changing the node order, so that Node.AddSubnode() can support adding a node before another, existing node.
+  Perhaps it should completely regenerate the flat tree?

 --
 Simon Glass <sjg@chromium.org>